 I used the Medela Breast Pump Cleaning Wipes when I didn’t have access to water to clean them properly.
 Although washing your pump pieces with soap and water is the best, if you are pumping on the go and do not have access to soap and water, these wipes are the perfect alternative.

-I’ve pumped in a lot of different places, so soap and water isn’t always available.
-These cleaning wipes are unscented, alcohol and bleach free.
+I’ve pumped in a lot of different places, so soap and water aren’t always available.
+These cleaning wipes are unscented, alcohol and bleach-free.
 After you clean your pump pieces with these wipes, you can pump again knowing they are clean.

 Medela Breast Pump Cleaning Accessories

 - NENESUPPLY COMPATIBLE PUMP PARTS FOR SPECTRA S1 SPECTRA S2 SPECTRA 9 PLUS BREASTPUMPS.
 Made by Nenesupply.
 Not Original Spectra S1 accessories.
 Inc 2 Large 27mm...

 - AFTERMARKET PARTS MADE BY NENESUPPLY.
 INTERCHANGEABLE WITH SPECTRA PUMP PARTS and Spectra S2 Accessories.
 Can be used with Spectra flange, Spectra backflow...

 - USED WITH WIDE-MOUTH BOTTLES.
 Use this kit with Spectra bottles, Avent bottles, and Nenesupply wide mouth bottles.
 DOES NOT work with OTHER WIDE NECK BOTTLES....

 I used the Nenesupply Pump Parts as my backup for my Spectra S2 breast pump.
 Having extra pieces eliminated the need to clean the parts after pumping if I didn’t have access to a sink.